jamesjjcondon/rad_pl/README.md

 # rad_pl

-A pytorch_lightning template for radiology convolutional neural newtorks.
+A pytorch_lightning project template for radiology convolutional neural newtorks.

 #ArtificialIntelligence
 #NeuralNetworks
 #HealthAI
+#Pytorch

 # Installation:

 ## Ubuntu

-## 1. Setup a virtualenvironment first:
+## 1. Setup a virtual environment first:
 - use either virtualenv or conda
 - activate it